MXNXV-ERR/SQL_SCRIPTS/Exercise-II.md

 &ensp;MongoDB<br>
 &emsp;1.
 Update the details of parts for a given part identifier: #PID.<br>
 &emsp;2.
 Display all suppliers who supply the part with part identifier: #PID.<br>
-&emsp;3.
-Write a PL/SQL program to copy the contents of the Shipment table to another table<br>
+&ensp;f) Write a PL/SQL program to copy the contents of the Shipment table to another table<br>
-&emsp;for maintaining records for specific part number.<br>
+&ensp;for maintaining records for specific part number.<br>

 ## d)Create the above tables, insert suitable tuples and perform the following operations in Oracle SQL: